Freeshman/Marker_Finder_Number/README.md

 # Marker_Finder_Number
-## This is a python script to find and number the hollow black rings.
+## This is a Python script to find and number the hollow black rings.
 It will return the location of the center of the rings by an order.

 Input photo

 Out

-##Usage
+## Usage

 Reference the example.py